-Unless the owner specifies there is no negotiation in the listing, they should be prepared to receive offers 5-20% less than the selling price.
-To counteract this, the price can be raised as appropriate.
+Unless the owner specifies that negotiation is off the table, they should be prepared to receive offers between 5% – 20% less than the selling price.
+To counteract this, the price can be raised as deemed appropriate.
 The best information for pricing can be found by looking at what similar ATVs (make, model, and mileage) have recently sold for.

-Unless the owner is ready to ship the ATV to the buyer, they should be prepared to have potential buyers inspect the ATV in-person.
+Unless the owner is ready to ship the ATV to the buyer, they should be prepared to have potential buyers inspect the ATV in person.
 If a buyer is interested, they will make an offer.
-The owner can then counter a higher price or accept the buyer’s offer.
+The owner can then counteroffer with a higher price or accept the buyer’s offer.
 Alternatively, the owner can agree to the price on the condition they finalize the purchase by the next day (or another condition of their choosing).

-Once the seller receives the funds for the ATV, they can put together the required paperwork.
-This includes:
+Once the seller receives the funds for the ATV, they can put together the required paperwork, which includes the following actions:

 - Completing and signing the bill of sale (needs to be signed by the seller and buyer); and